 A co-founder of Voice & Vision, Jean has developed and directed new works at V&V including Chiori Miyagawa’s I Have Been to Hiroshima Mon Amour (The Culture Project, developed in the 2009 ENVISION Lab), The Good Life by Yeardley Smith (The Culture Project, developed in the 2003 ENVISION Lab) Ana Traina’s In Audela, Wendy Kesselman’s The Black Monk, Colette Burson’s A Dry and Thirsty Land, the world premiere of which she also directed at HERE in NYC, Sheila Schwartz’s Benefit of the Doubt; and productions of Dulcitius by Hrotswitha and Maricela de la Luz Lights the World by Jose Rivera.
 Other directing credits include projects at New York Theatre Workshop, New York Stage & Film Company, Manhattan Class Company and the Mabou Mines/Suite, The Notebook by Wendy Kesselman at Boston’s Wheelock Theater and the musical Hans in Luck by librettist Margie Duffield and composer Dan Ashkenaze at The Blue Heron Theater in NYC.
 Ms. Wagner was the Associate Director on the 1998 Tony-nominated revival of The Diary of Anne Frank, and Twelve Dreams at Lincoln Center Theater directed by James Lapine.
-She is on the faculty of the Bard College Theater Program.
+She is an Artists-in-Residence at the Bard College Theater and Performance Program, where she recently adapted and directed Kassandra from the novel by Christa Wolf.

 Wendy Weckwerth, Dramaturg